takilesi/mern-repertoire/README.md

 ## Available Scripts

+Split your terminal:

+  On the right in the project directory, you can run:

+### `nodemon server`

-In the project directory, you can run:
+  On the left in the project directory, you can run:

 ### `npm start`